 Evaluation

-Although there is no set of labs required for a delusional disorder like most other psychiatric disorders.
+Although there is no set of labs required for a delusional disorder, like most other psychiatric disorders.
 Imaging or laboratory tests should be considered to rule out any organic causes.
 Substance-induced conditions should be ruled out by getting a urine drug screen.
-After an organic cause is ruled out a clinical exam should be completed.
+After an organic cause is ruled out, a clinical exam should be completed.
 A clinician would do an assessment and ask further questions about their delusions.
 During the assessment, a complete mental status exam should be done.
-Interviewing family members and friends should be considered because they can provide further details about the delusions and more importantly a timeline of the presenting symptoms.
+Interviewing family members and friends should be considered because they can provide further details about the delusions and, more importantly, a timeline of the presenting symptoms.

 Treatment / Management

+The treatment of delusional disorder is difficult, considering the lack of insight.
+A good doctor-patient relationship is key to successful treatment.
+Treatment includes psychotherapy that establishes trust and builds a therapeutic alliance.
 A patient's history of medication compliance is the best guide to select appropriate antipsychotic medication.
-An antipsychotic should be started for a trial period of six weeks after which there is an evaluation of the effectiveness of the medication.
+An antipsychotic should be started for a trial period of 6 weeks, after which there is an evaluation of the effectiveness of the medication.
 Start a low dose and titrate up as needed.
-Another drug from another class can be tried after six weeks if no benefit is noted from initial treatment.[9]
+Another drug from another class can be tried after 6 weeks if no benefit is noted from initial treatment.[9]
+Though not a primary indication, drugs like lithium, valproic acid, and carbamazepine can be considered as an adjunct treatment if monotherapy with antipsychotics fails.
+Treatment response is better when combining psychotherapy with psychopharmacology.

 Differential Diagnosis

-- Obsessive-compulsive disorder: A person who remains convinced that his/her obsessions and compulsions are true convictions, should be given the diagnosis of obsessive-compulsive disorder with absent insight.
+- Obsessive-compulsive disorder: A person who remains convinced that his/her obsessions and compulsions are true convictions should be given the diagnosis of obsessive-compulsive disorder with absent insight.

 - Schizophreniform and schizophrenia: This can be differentiated from delusional disorder by the presence of other symptoms of the active phase of schizophrenia.[10]